doppelmutzi/companion-project-vue3-for-react-devs/README.md

-# companion-project-vue3-for-react-devs
+# About this project

-Companion project of my article on Vue 3 for React devs.
+This is a companion project to my article on Vue 3 for React devs.